jeremiak/us-senate-financial-disclosure-scraper/README.md

 1. `$ node step-5-combine-to-csv.js`
 1. `$ bash step-6-update-data.sh`

+If you just want to run everything in loop, you can just execute `bash workflow-loop.sh`.
+It is helpful to run it in the background and pipe the output to a file, like `bash workflow-loop.sh > log.txt &`.

 ### Step 1 - Get report URLs

 Uses the report search interface to get the URLs for all reports made by current Senators.
 Generates a JSON file (`data/reports.json`) of each report found in the tool.